-City Activation Strategic approach to Special Business Rate funding and City of Newcastle grants and sponsorships to enable the community to drive and shape a vibrant city.
-Newcastle After Dark Implementation of the Newcastle After Dark Strategy to promote and build the economy.
+City Activation Strategic approach to Special Business Rate funding and City of Newcastle grants and sponsorships to enable the community to shape a vibrant city.
+Newcastle After Dark Implementation of the Newcastle After Dark Strategy.
 Visitor Economy Implementation of the Destination Management Plan.
 City Events Development of a City Events Action Plan to provide a holistic and strategic approach to the entire events lifecycle including principles and guidelines for identifying, attracting, promoting and evaluating events.
 Multiculturalism and Diversity Celebrations of diversity through meaningful conversations and culturally focused programs and events.
 Creative Economy Development of a formal cultural precinct within the Newcastle CBD.